Business Processes, Operational Strategies & Best Practices for responding to a Data Breach

-This course will enable you to prepare a defined and managed approach when responding to a data breach or cyber attack of an information asset.
-The content is intended for senior management and business executives who wish to gain a better understanding of incident response or who are responsible for helping organisations plan and prepare for potential cyber threats, and effectively deal with actual cyber attacks.
-This is not a technical course therefore there are no prerequisites.
+This course will enable you to prepare a defined and managed approach when responding to a data breach or cyber-attack of an information asset.
+The content is intended for senior management and business executives who wish to gain a better understanding of incident response or who are responsible for helping their organisations plan and prepare for potential cyber threats and effectively deal with actual cyber-attacks.
+This is not a technical course, therefore, there are no prerequisites.

 (ISC)2 members can claim 8 CPE points for attending this course.

 This training is available as a one-day public course or a two-day internal workshop.

 GCT is part of the UK Government’s initiative to address the shortage of skilled cybersecurity professionals.
 GCHQ helps protect the Government’s communications and electronic data – it is one of the three UK Intelligence and Security Agencies alongside MI5 and the Secret Intelligence Service (MI6).

 With so many cybersecurity training courses available, GCT certification enables organisations to distinguish between reputable courses and ones that have not been validated using a Government-endorsed assessment process.

 The GCT scheme is underpinned by the industry-respected IISP framework, assessing the quality of the course materials, and the trainer's delivery of the course against GCHQ’s exacting standards.
 Attendees can, therefore, be confident that they’re embarking on a training course that has been recognised for excellence by a UK Government-developed cybersecurity scheme.